wadieselaoui/TaskMW/README.md

 # Todo App

-This is a Laravel-based Todo application with task management, email notifications, and statistics.
+This is a Laravel Todo application with task management, email notifications, and statistics.

 ## Requirements